MixinNetwork/trusted-group/mvm/eos/README.md

 Explanation:

-1. `store` specify the directory for storing eos engine data
+1. `store` specifies the directory for storing eos engine data
 2. `rpc` is the Eos testnet node url
 3. `public_keys` contains all the public keys of mixin contract `active` permission which is multisigned by MVM nodes.
 4. `chain_id` specifies the chain id of the Eos network or Eos testnet.
 5. `mixin_contract` specifies the mixin account which will run contract at `contracts/mtg.xin`.
-5. `publisher` specify the Eos transaction publisher
+5. `publisher` specifies the Eos transaction publisher

 ## Launching an Eos testnet